whimsicalley/project_final3_manalio_alley/README.md

 ## Comments

 1. I know I had stayed after class to ask if I could use Backstretch, and you'll notice that I didn't use it.
 I wanted to, but I kind of like how clean it is with the tablecloth-like background underneath a white "menu" with all the content.
 I figured I would stick with the design I already had.

+2. I noticed on my image slider on the index page, that when I had the border set to all 4 sides, the right border would disappear.
+Do you have any idea why this might be happening?